 Treating contaminated soil

-The management of a contamianted soil depends on the site use (garden, play area, wildlife habitat) and the soil lead concentration.
-Lead reference values and screening limits can help determine a management approach.
+The management of a contaminated soil depends on the site use (garden, play area, wildlife habitat, etc) and the soil contaminant concentration.
+Reference values and screening limits can help determine a management approach.
 Mangaement and treatment options can be broken into two categories: interim control measures (those that will not last without human management) and abatement (will last >20 years without intervention).

 INTERIM CONTROL MEASURES

 This easy and inexpensive management approach can significantly reduce incidental ingestion by dust and soil adhered to produce.
 Mulch with at least 2 inches of organic material, or use a synthetic cover such as plastic mulch, landscape fabric, outdoor carpet, paver stones, or playground mats.
 Replace mulches as needed.
 Mulches have the additional benefits of suppressing garden weeds.